Don your best carnival attire — along with the ubiquitous colorful beads — and get ready for this year’s Mardi Gras festivities in New Orleans.

 Not sure what to do in New Orleans, besides eat and drink?
-Here are a few recommendations, provided by Skyscanner.
+Here are two recommendations, provided by Skyscanner.

 The French Quarter (501 Basin St., New Orleans)

-First up is The French Quarter.
-It checks in with 4.7 stars out of 279 reviews.
+First up is The French Quarter, with 4.7 stars out of 279 reviews.

 The French Quarter, known also as as the Vieux Carré, is the heart of New Orleans as far as tourist attractions go.
 The iconic Bourbon and Royal Streets run parallel here, offering a rambunctious nightlife at the former and unique boutiques at the latter.

 Jackson Square (700 Decatur St.)